Food for Gerbils in the Gerbil Webshop!

 But where exactly does he hide his food?
 Ah, that's the Gerbil's secret!
 He carefully chooses hidden nooks and crannies, under the guise of "out of sight, out of mind".
 Maybe he hides his seeds behind a secret door in his tunnels, or maybe he has a hidden treasure chest somewhere in the sand dunes.
 We'll never really know.

-These plants are allowed to eat Gerbils
+These plants are allowed for gerbils to eat

 Strawberry leaf